Vnet-as/postfwd-anti-geoip-spam-plugin/docs/README.md

 ## Running with Docker

-Prebuilt ready-to-use Docker image is located on DockerHub and can be simply pulled by command:
+Pre-built ready-to-use Docker image is located on DockerHub and can be simply pulled by command:

 ```bash
 # Postfwd3 tags